Aclyck History, Family Crest & Coats of Arms

 Early Notables of the Aclyck family (pre 1700)

-More information is included under the topic Early Aclyck Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Aclyck Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aclyck family to the New World and Oceana
+Migration of the Aclyck family

 To escape the uncertainties and discrimination faced in Scotland, many decided to head out for North America.
 Once they arrived, many Scots fought with relish in the American War of Independence; some went north to Canada as United Empire Loyalists.
 Many ancestors of these Scots have recovered their lost national heritage in the 20th century through Clan organizations and Scottish historical societies.
 Among the settlers to North America were: Andrew Affleck who settled in Barbados in 1678; Thomas Affleck settled in Frederick County, Maryland in 1787; George, John, and Joseph Affleck, all settled in Philadelphia, Pennsylvania between 1872 and 1880.